noncomputable/noncomputable.github.io/molecules.md

 #### **Training**

-We can traverse each molecule in our training set and use each step of the traversal (“go from node type A to node type B along edge type C”) to generate a sequence of target decisions.
-Then, every time the decoder outputs a distribution of atom types, edge types, or neighbors, we can record the loss as the negative log likelihood of the target decision.
+We can traverse each molecule in our training set and use each step of the traversal (“go from atom type A to atom type B along bond type C”) to generate a sequence of target decisions.
+Then, every time the decoder outputs a distribution of atom types, bond types, or neighbors, we can record the loss as the negative log likelihood of the target decision.
 Summing all these losses together, we can run the usual training routine and learn a model that’s good at encoding and decoding molecules.

 After fiddling with the hyperparameters and trying different variations on the MPN, it works quite well!